zdlopez/zdlopez.github.io/_posts/2014-12-14-first-post.md

 ## Hack Reactor Week 1

 Hack Reactor has been everything that I expected and more.
 In this first, crazy intense week, we have had more lectures than I can recount, we worked on a ton of code, and I have never felt more energized.
 With 11 hours day, I expected to be exhausted, and to be truthful, I am tired, but not exhausted.
-This program is just way to mentally stimulating.
+This program is just way too mentally stimulating.
 The act of pair programming and the desire to finish each assignment and just plain get it to work is so so thrilling.

 My favorite moments or learnings from the week: